lubuntu-team/manual/source/3/3.2/3.2.14/shortcut_keys.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of shortcut keys.
+Lubuntu ships with version 0.14.1 of Shortcut Keys.

 How to Launch
 -------------
 To launch Shortcut Keys from the menu :menuselection:`Preferences --> LXQt settings --> Shortcut Keys`.
-The icon for shortcut keys button which looks like a keyboard.
+The icon for Shortcut Keys button which looks like a keyboard.
 To launch Shortcut Keys from the command line run

 .. code::